greenjaed/tablelib.NET/README.md

 This version does take advantage of the functionality of the CLR and adds a lot of accessory methods to both coders.
 The TextDecoder now has the ability to decode fixed-length strings, even those at separate intervals.
 Both coders now have methods which will return the direct results of the coding rather than retrieving the result from a referenced object.
 And, both coders now support mass conversion rather than working one line at a time.

+## Build Instructions
+Currently the build process consists of opening the solution file in either MonoDevelop or Visual Studio and building the project from there.
+Before building, make sure you have the latest version of Nuget so that all depencies get resolved successfully.
+The solution has been successfully built in both VS2013 and MonoDevelop.

 ## How To Use
+Coming